MiragianCycle/OVIWrite/README.md

 I could, but my personal .vimrc is a representation of my current work, which isn't only writing.
 Since I am engaged in teaching myself to code, much of my .vimrc aims to bridge my writing and coding workflows.
 I am assuming that most writers are interested in using Vim for writing.

+## WHAT ABOUT NEOVIM?

+This vimrc has served me perfectly well when moving my workflow to NeoVim.
+Almost all the *Vim-first* plugins work on NeoVim with no issues, with the obvious exception of Vim-Wiki.

+The NeoVim official website has easy instructions to ensure that this vimrc file (or the version that you modify to your requirements), will be loaded by NeoVim at launch.
+Click here [here](https://neovim.io/doc/user/nvim.html#nvim-from-vim)

 # APPROACH